arnaud-neny/rePlayer/source/Replays/FutureComposer/libfc14audiodecoder/README.md

-C language wrapper library for Future Composer & Hippel audio decoding
+## C language wrapper library for Future Composer & Hippel TFMX audio decoding
 https://github.com/mschwendt/libfc14audiodecoder

 The family of music files supported by this library typically uses one